-Epidemiologic evidence strongly suggests that metformin users have a lower incidence of cancer and better survival rates, despite having diabetes.
-Metformin's potential as an anti-aging drug came to light in a study comparing type 2 diabetics taking metformin with matched non-diabetic controls; one would expect diabetics to have higher rates of mortality, but the opposite was found for those on metformin.
+Epidemiologic evidence strongly suggests that metformin users have a lower incidence of cancer and better overall survival rates, despite having diabetes.
+Metformin's potential as an anti-aging drug came to light in a large study using the UK Biobank (page 12) which compared type 2 diabetics taking metformin or another type of diabetes drug called sulphonylurea with matched non- diabetic controls.
+One would expect diabetics to have higher rates of mortality, but the opposite was found for those on metformin.
 This implies that metformin has anti-aging properties beyond its anti-diabetes effects, and powerful enough to overcome its damaging effects.
+(The poorest outcomes were in the sulfonylurea group.)